The experience starts here.

 When visiting Newport, you'll experience premium lodging at its finest at our magnificent Oceanfront Resort.
 Hallmark Resort-Newport overlooks the expansive Pacific Ocean with Yaquina Head Lighthouse to the North, and Yaquina Bay Lighthouse and Jetty to the South.
 Stunning sunrises and sunsets, the coming and going of the fishing fleet, and the occasional whale sighting, are all within view.
 Our accommodations are all oceanfront, non-smoking, and many come with 2-person in-room spas and fireplaces.
 We also offer a heated, indoor salt water pool, spa, sauna, and fitness room.

 I-5, Exit 99, in Canyonville.
-Seven Feathers Casino Resort offers 286 deluxe guestrooms and 12 suites.
+Seven Feathers Casino Resort offers 300 deluxe guestrooms.
 Enjoy the pool and fitness center.
 Relax in the River Rock Spa or eat at one of the five onsite dining areas.
 Experience Nevada-style gaming with over 1,000 slots, table games, bingo and keno, including a non-smoking gaming area.
 Other amenities include the Convention Center and Seven Feathers RV Resort.

 Discover the pinnacles of luxury.
 Our beautiful River Lodges offer spectacular views— both inside and out—for the discriminating business and leisure guest.